PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 <noscript>Please enable JavaScript to view the <a href="https://disqus.com/?ref_noscript" rel="nofollow">comments powered by Disqus.</a></noscript>
 ```

 However, Disqus was [pretty bad for private entries](http://beesbuzz.biz/blog/1768-Moving-away-from-Disqus), so I moved away from it.
 As a partial mitigation for one of the privacy concerns I had been using an ad-hoc mechanism to obscure the Disqus thread IDs, but it was ultimately ineffective.
 If you care about privacy, don't use Disqus.
+Currently I use [isso](https://posativ.org/isso/), but at some point I will probably build a more purpose-specific commenting system.

 ## <span id="incoming-webmention">Incoming webmentions (`/_webmention.html`, `/static/webmention.js`)</span>